miking-lang/miking/KERNEL_README.md

-If you followed the installation instructions above, you can try out the interactive example notebook, by running `jupyter notebook` in the root directory of the repository and opening the file `JupyterExample.ipynb` from the Jupyter Notebook interface.
+If you followed the installation instructions above, you can try out the interactive example notebook, by running `jupyter notebook` in the root directory of the repository and opening the file `MCoreJupyter.ipynb` from the Jupyter Notebook interface.
 The notebook features many examples, including MCore basics and the Python intrinsics, demonstrating the full capabilities of the MCore Jupyter kernel.